 - Trooper, manufactured by VBOX Inc.

 Please note that aircraft in-seat electrical power is available on a limited number of aircraft, and there is no guarantee that the in-seat power will be operative.
-Flights operated by United Express will have no in-seat power.
-Therefore, customers must have an ample supply of fully charged batteries plus three hours of extra battery time for the flight.
+Therefore, customers must have an ample supply of fully charged batteries for the full duration of their flight and any ground connection time where the POC will be used, plus three hours of extra battery time in case of any flight delays or other disruptions.

 Customers wishing to use a POC on board must satisfy the following requirements prior to boarding the aircraft: